PanosEconomou/notes/Defects/Twisting.md

 $$
 \psi(\sigma, \tau) = \sum_{n \in \mathbb{Z}} a_n(\tau) e^{in\sigma}
 $$
 I’m in love.
 However the rest is not that nice.
-We don’t have an equaly nice basis of fourier modes for $a_n : \mathbb{R} \to \mathbb{C}$.
+We don’t have an equally nice basis of Fourier modes for $a_n : \mathbb{R} \to \mathbb{C}$.
 But we know that all these smooth functions have countable bases, for example the Hermite polynomials.
 Let’s pick a basis $\mathcal{B} =\{b_k\}_{k\in \mathbb{Z}}$to write
 $$
 \psi(\sigma,\tau) = \sum_{n,m \in \mathbb{Z}} a_{nm} b_m(\tau) e^{in\sigma}
 $$
-Eh not as cool, but at least we can now write a basis of fermions by assuming that $a_{nm}$ are grassmann valued.
-Spefically we will define the set of **Ramond modes** to be
+Eh not as cool, but at least we can now write a basis of fermions by assuming that $a_{nm}$ are Grassmann valued.
+Specifically we will define the set of **Ramond modes** to be
 $$
 M_R(S(S^1\times \mathbb{R})) \coloneqq \{\phi_n \times b_m \mid \phi_n(\sigma) = e^{in\sigma}, n \in \mathbb{Z}, b_m \in \mathcal{B}\}.
 $$
-The next question is what happens in the Noveau-Schwartz spin structure.
+The next question is what happens in the Nouveau-Schwartz spin structure.
 There we are slightly less fortunate.
-The reson is that our spin structure doesn’t allow us to lift to a global vielbein.
+The reason is that our spin structure doesn’t allow us to lift to a global vielbein.
 Namely we have the equation
 $$
 e(\sigma, \tau) = (1,\sigma, \tau) = \Lambda \circ \epsilon(\sigma, \tau) = (\hat \epsilon^2 \sigma,\sigma, \tau )
 $$
 which has solutions $\hat \epsilon = \pm \sigma^{-\frac{1}{2}}$ which isn’t a function over $S^1$.
-But likeeeee it’s only one point where this is discontinous in.
+But likeeeee it’s only one point where this is discontinuous in.
 So what if we define our functions on the double cover and then take one of the partial inverses down to the circle?
 This would correspond to the chart of the circle with one of the poles removed. then we can get the remaining point by switching charts.

 Now having moved to the double where $\sigma \in [0,4\pi)$, we have that $\psi(\sigma,\tau) = -\psi(\sigma + 2\pi,\tau)$.
 This means that we can write it in modes
 $$
 \psi(\sigma,\tau) = \sum_{n,m \in \mathbb{Z}} a_{nm} b_{m}(\tau) e^{i(n+\frac{1}{2})\sigma}.
 $$
-This appears becuase this circle has twice the radius, and the holonomy constraint implies that only the odd modes appear.
+This appears because this circle has twice the radius, and the holonomy constraint implies that only the odd modes appear.
 Taking the restriction for $\sigma \in (0,2\pi)$ we are back on the circle with the north pole removed, but this was enough to fully define our modes everywhere, since we can take the limit for the last point.
-Therefore the **Noveau-Schwartz** modes are
+Therefore the **Neveau-Schwartz** modes are
 $$
 M_{NS}(S(S^1\times \mathbb{R})) \coloneqq \{\phi_n' \times b_m \mid \phi_n'(\sigma) = e^{i(n+\frac{1}{2})\sigma}, n \in \mathbb{Z}, b_m \in \mathcal{B}\}.
 $$